Period matrices and homological quasi-trees on discrete Riemann surfaces: Introduction

 which appears in the denominator of Equation~\eqref{eq:Lminor}.

 Particularly for planar graphs, there is a well-known bijection between spanning trees in the graph and spanning trees in the dual graph.
 This bijection extends naturally to homological quasi-trees on surfaces, and their homological invariants admit a natural correspondence (see Section~\ref{sec:duality}).
+For the rest of this article, given $E_0\subset E$, we denote by $E_0^\star:=\{e^\star:e\in E_0\}$ the set of dual edges corresponding to the primal edges in $E_0$.
+The matrix $\mathcal{T}^\star_{\overline{I}}$ appearing below is defined analogously to $\mathcal{T}_{I}$, whose precise definition is given in Section~\ref{sec:cellemb}.